krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 $$ L = \Lambda \times w $$

-which you may recognize as *Little's Law* applied over a finite observation window.
+which you may recognize as *Little's Law* in its finite-window form.

 Thus, the presence invariant serves as a *generalization of Little’s Law*—extending it to arbitrary systems of presence density functions (signals) measured over finite observation windows.